SimonvBez/SatisfactoryTrainRearranger/README.md

   - No worries!
 Though they can only stay in the same relative order.
 Meaning if you have 2 Trains named "ChooChoo", the first "ChooChoo" in the old list will always be the first "ChooChoo" in the new list, second the second, etc.
 - Does rearranging the Stations mess with any of the Self-Driving Trains?
   - No, all Trains will continue working as intended.
 This tool only changes the Time Table's visual list order.
-- Does this tool work with several seperated rail networks?
+- Does this tool work with several separated rail networks?
   - Yes, it'll work.
 If you have separate rail networks it will put all Stations and Trains into the same text file, but the game will still know that they are separate networks.
 - Will you make a version with a proper user interface?
   - I have no plans for it, this currently works well enough for me.
 Feel free to fork and improve it though!